Alexey3250/Alexey3250/README.md

 ---

 ### [Recommendation system API](https://github.com/Alexey3250/Recommender_API)
-- This project focuses on feature preparation, gradient-boost algorithm training and creating an API that would output recommendations in Json format.
+- This project focuses on feature preparation, gradient-boost algorithm training, and creating an API that would output recommendations in JSON format.
 - Tools & Technologies: `Python` `Jupyter` `Pandas` `Catboost` `FastAPI` `SQLAlchemy`

 ---

 ### [GPT-powered whatsup Dubai real estate legal advisor](https://github.com/Alexey3250/Legal-Advisor)
-- This project is using GPT-3.5 API, reads the PDF file with laws, breaks it down into vettorized chunks and fed to the GPT.
-The application is connected to the whatsup chat bot API where user is able to have a chat with the bot that have the laws in his memory.
+- This project is using GPT-3.5 API, reads the PDF file with laws, breaks it down into vectorized chunks and fed to the GPT.
+The application is connected to the whatsup chatbot API where the user is able to have a chat with the bot that have the laws in his memory.
 - Tools & Technologies: `Python` `Flask` `twilio` `OpenAI API`

 ---